 What you need to do is to set your priorities straight.
 Do you value security the most?
-Maybe you are already using other dedicated software for certain things (a dedicated payroll software, for example) and want this new software to be compatible with it, so in this case, it’s integration that matters the most.
+Maybe you are already using other dedicated software for certain things (a dedicated payroll software, for example) and want this new software to be compatible with it, so in this case, it’s the integration that matters the most.

 All of the options we mentioned excel in all those areas, but some are better than others.
 So, let’s make things even simpler for you.

-If your first priority is:
+If your priority is:

-Choose Zoho Books with FreshBooks being the second best option.
+Choose Zoho Books with FreshBooks being the second-best option.

 - Ease of Use:

-QuickBooks online is your best option thanks to its simple interface and the fact that so many people are already familiar with the QuickBooks ecosystem.
+QuickBooks Online is your best option thanks to its simple interface and the fact that so many people are already familiar with the QuickBooks ecosystem.

 - Integration and Compatibility:

 Xero integrates with more than 250 apps, making it the clear winner here.

 Wave is entirely free, so it should be at the top of your list.